 - “backup” Power of Attorney: $150 ($100).
 This is an additional power of attorney if you want separate documents for your separate Attorneys rather than combining them all in a single document.

 - Both an Advance Directive and Nomination of Committee: $75 ($50).

 - Representation Agreement: $600 ($450).
 Instead of an Advance Directive or Nomination of Committee, you get a detailed document naming who makes your healthcare choices throughout your incapacity and specific instructions about types of treatment you do or don’t want, type of care facility and whatever added touches you would like at that time to improve the quality of your life.

 - Bare Trusts: starting at $750 per document.
 One may do per couple.
-This document can be used along with joint ownership of assets with the next generation to avoid probate fees but avoiding adverse tax events and exposure to your children’s spouses and creditors.
-Confirms your ownership during your lifetime and an irrevocable Power of Attorney from the person you select to you designed to help you maintain control in the event of a disagreement is also included.
+This document can be used along with joint ownership of assets with the next generation to avoid probate fees but avoiding adverse tax events during your lifetime.
+This document confirms your continued ownership during your lifetime and an irrevocable Power of Attorney from the person you select to you designed to help you maintain control in the event of a disagreement is also included.
 This document is not suggested if the person you are considering adding as a joint owner has creditor concerns.

-- Alter Ego / Joint Spousal Trusts: $4,500 to create the trust and assist in getting it up and running.
+- Alter Ego / Joint Spousal Trusts: $3,00 to create the trust.
 This document is a Will alternative and incapacity planning device rolled into one.
 It avoids probate fees, estate creditors and Will challenges while protecting your privacy at death.